 Dr. Stephan Sina

-Before joining Ecologic Institute, Stephan Sina practiced environmental and energy law at a law firm where he provided legal advice to companies and municipalities concerning industrial plants, waste, and renewable energy.
-Stephan Sina was certified there as a specialist in administrative law.
-Furthermore, he is an instructor of environmental law at the Berlin Academy for Administration.
+Before joining Ecologic Institute, Stephan Sina practiced environmental and energy law at a law firm where he advised and represented companies and municipalities on matters of industrial plants, waste, and renewable energy.

 With a scholarship from the Cusanuswerk, Stephan Sina obtained his PhD with a thesis on the international status of the Palestinian Autonomous Territories.
 He worked as a fellow at the Max Planck Institute for Comparative Public Law and International Law in Heidelberg (Germany), taught criminal law to a preparatory examination class at the Heidelberg University, and served as a lecturer of environmental law at the Verwaltungsakademie Berlin (Berlin Academy for Administration).

 Stephan Sina studied law at the Universities of Freiburg, Bonn, Heidelberg (Germany), and Edinburgh (United Kingdom).
 He obtained a diploma in comparative law from the University of Strasbourg (France).
 During his legal training in Berlin, he worked with the Commissioner of European Affairs of Berlin and at the German Foreign Office in Tel Aviv and Ramallah.